quantumish/minisql/readme.md

 ## usage
 Run `./minisql` to run queries.
 No need for a command line argument: simply use the name of the JSON file you want to query as the name of the table in your query and `minisql` will parse it on the fly.

 You can generate some sample data to play with by running `randgen.py`.
-This will make a file called `cities.json` with randomized data.
+See `ltl.md` for more info.

 Example query (over the file `cities.json` in the current directory):
 ```